zmn-hamid/USB-Master-Password/README.md

 #### Security & Features

-- Your password is encrypted and saved into the flash drive. unless someone doesn't have access to your pc, it can't be decrypted.
+- Your password is encrypted and saved into the flash drive. unless someone doesn't have access to your pc, it can't be decrypted. even by copy pasting the files to different devices.
 - To enhance your password even more, the app also does some face recognition using Open-CV to verify it's you who's using this app and flash drive.
 You can turn this option off.

 ## Getting Started